At St Matthias , we have a very lovely Early Years Unit.

-At St. Matthias, we run an Early Years Unit.
-This means that children can come to our setting from the age of 3 years.
-They will remain in the Early Years Unit until the end of their Reception Year.
+Children can come to our setting from the age of 3 years and they will remain in the Early Years Unit until the end of their Reception Year.

 Early Years Unit

-During the holidays the builders came in to improve the access in our Early Years Unit.
+Last Summer the builders came in to improve the access in our Early Years Unit.
 All the staff are delighted with how the children have come in and accessed all of their new learning opportunities.
-If you have already glimpsed through the Reception Class window you will know that there is now a hole in the wall between Nursery and Reception.
-We are awaiting delivery of the new doors.
-This has opened up the space available to the children to extend their learning as well as having the advantage of working alongside different adults.
+If you have already seen the new classroom then you will have noticed how much space there is and how light the unit feels.
+Having the rooms combined has opened up the space available to the children to extend their learning as well as having the advantage of working alongside different adults.
 At St Matthias, we believe that children in the Early Years need to have opportunities to learn through play as well as small group and individual focus activities.
 Having access to more space means that all of the children in the Early Years can use more resources such as: sand, water, iPads, maths, writing, reading, playdough, small world, construction and outside.
 The benefits of this has already been seen by staff members with the children being happy, settled and leaving school with a smile on their face.
 Mr Salmon and the Early Years team have found this new venture has allowed positive, strong relationships to be formed.
 Thank you for all of your support in this new venture and don’t forget to look through the window to see how much fun we are having learning in the Early Years at St. Matthias.

 If anyone would like to find out more about the Early Years then please contact the office and arrange to come in for a chat and a tour.